 However, turning good ideas into plans is my job, so I’ve got a technique to share to help you translate those wonderful blogging goals into reality.
 I’ve also created a simple worksheet that you can use to plan out your work.

 BTW, if you are looking for advice on how to set goals, Alex Denning on codeinwp has a good guide.
+And Ashley has advice on how to simplify goals them once you’ve set them, if you’re worried your goals are a bit too big.

 A goal is great, but having goals neatly written in your planner doesn’t get the work done.
 And if you’ve not felt overwhelmed looking at a list of goals, then you’re either a super-organiser, or your goals aren’t big enough!